Targeted Pain Relief - No Pills, No GI Side Effects

 Topical NSAIDs deliver medication to the site with 5-17x less drug entering your bloodstream than oral pills.

-= Placebo
+= PLACEBO

 GI Side Effects